 The Upper school development fund was to be used on developing the Upper school, In particular the Hood Barn building.
 This was completed a few years ago after being financed mostly by a mortgage taken out in 2015.
-The residual balance has now been transferred to unrestricted funds where the interest payable on this mortgage is matched against.
+The residual balance was transferred to unrestricted funds in 2021 where the interest payable on this mortgage is matched against.

-The Bursary fund is for students who face hardship whilst attending the school.
-This was used in 2020-2021 to help families with school fees during Covid restrictions when school fees were heavily discounted, so the balance has transfered to unrestricted funds to cover these exceptional circumstances.
+The Bursary fund was for students who face hardship whilst attending the school.
+This was used in 2020-2021 to help families with school fees during Covid restrictions when school fees were heavily discounted, so the balance has transfered to unrestricted funds in 2021 to cover these exceptional circumstances.